honestappalachia/haps-docs/index.rst

 Honest Appalachia is a secure website designed to help whistleblowers safely share corporate and government documents with journalists and the public.

 ..  warning::
-    Honest Appalachia's mission is to protect the identity of whistleblowers who use our site to share documents of interest to the public.
-Choosing to become a whistleblower can be a risky decision.
-We do not guarantee your identity will be protected.
+    Being a whistleblower can be risky.
+Although it is impossible to guarantee that your identity will be protected, we do everything in our power to protect our sources.

 Quick Links
 -----------